Tao Huabi

 Tao Huabi (陶华碧; born January 1947) is a Chinese entrepreneur, best known as the founder of the chili sauce brand Lao Gan Ma ("Old Godmother").
-Tao is a member of the Chinese Communist Party and a National People's Congress deputy.
-In 2015, Forbes China estimated her net worth at $1.05 billion.

 Biography

 Tao was born in a poverty-stricken village in Meitan County, Guizhou, in January 1947.
 She was the eighth girl in the family and wasn't taught how to read or write.
 During the Great Chinese Famine, she dug for wild vegetables and tried various ways to eat plant roots using whatever she had to try to make the little food her family had taste better.

 At the age of 20, Tao married an accountant in a local geological team.
 In time the couple had two sons: Li Guishan (李贵山) and Li Hui (李辉).
 Not long after, her husband became sick, obliging Tao to earn money to cover her husband's medical costs and support their sons.
 She went to Guangzhou to find a factory job as a migrant worker, but after her husband died, she returned to Guizhou to care for her children.
 She began to sell rice curd and vegetables in a street stall.

 In 1989, Tao opened up her own restaurant in Guiyang, Guizhou, where she sold simple noodles with spicy hot sauce with soybeans.
-She became known as a "godmother" to poor students as she would always give them discounts and some extra food.
+She became known as a "godmother" to poor students as she would always give them discounts and some extra food when they could not pay for the food.
 Her restaurant began to gain popularity, particularly for its sauce.
 Customers would come to purchase the sauce by itself.
 In the early 1990s, more truck drivers passed by Tao's shop due to the construction of a new highway nearby; she started giving out her sauces for free for the truckers to take home, marketing her sauce by word of mouth.